 Damage arising from an ACL injury in 40% of cases are often accompanied by damage to one or both of the meniscus.

-Symptoms of Anterior Cruciate Ligament Injury
+Symptoms of ACL Injury

 Initial symptoms include pain when the injury immediately accompanied by the sound of knee ligament rupture and arise due to swelling that occurs some time after the injury.
 After the pain and swelling was reduced knee instability (giving way) and as if the knee loose (loose).
 The patient was walking float like using roller skates because feeling unstable knee.

 ACL injury can be diagnosed with Physical Examination through PIVOT test, X-ray, Magnetic Resonance Imaging (MRI)